-IA Status: Compliant Assessment Rating: Adequate PIR Required: No Regulatory Burden: \$1.49 million per year

-Australia's identity system will keep fragmenting across the public and private sectors as technology rapidly evolves.
-The current system lacks overall strategic direction and coordination, with a proliferation of identity documents and the over-collection of personal information.
+IA Status: Compliant Assessment Rating: Adequate PIR Required: No Regulatory Burden: \$1.49 million per year Australia's identity system will keep fragmenting across the p documents and the over-collection of personal information.
 This results in a costly and inefficient system that impacts privacy, increases the risk of identity crime and excludes many Australians.
 Expanding the use of digital IDs without strengthening the foundations of the identity system will transfer existing vulnerabilities and magnify adverse impacts.
 Public confidence is essential to the development and use of digital IDs, including the use of biometrics to make them more secure.
 Australians will need certainty regarding the security and privacy of digital IDs, and that they can control the use and sharing of information they contain.